 “For Seattle [circa 1989] was a perfectly novel-sized city.
 There was something just right about its 1.7 million population.
 In 1831, when [Charles] Dickens was nineteen, London had a population of 1.65 million, and there was a relationship . . . between the demography of the city and the plot of the nineteenth-century London novel.
 A city of less than two million was big — plenty big enough for people to disappear into it without trace for years at a time.
 It was also small enough to ensure that chance meetings, coincidences, would continually happen in it, unexpectedly and out of context.
 Twentieth-century critics had sometimes complained of the way in which Dickens’s plots were kept moving by these surprise encounters, with X and Y suddenly bumping into each other around the next corner.
 Yet that was always happening in the real life of late twentieth-century Seattle, just as it must have happened in the real life of early nineteenth-century London.
-There was an inherent plottiness about Seattle [then], a plottiness unmatched in Rainbird’s experience of other cities.
+There was [then] an inherent plottiness about Seattle, a plottiness unmatched in Rainbird’s experience of other cities.
 It was various, sprawling, a place full of secrets and dark corners; and yet it was contained . . . it would fit inside the covers of a book.”

-Raban’s decision to move to Seattle was significant because, rather than being a young and unknown talent seeking to establish a name for himself in a prestigious place, he was already, at the age of 47, an accomplished and acclaimed writer with an impressive bibliography.
+Raban’s decision to move to Seattle was significant since, rather than being a young and unknown talent seeking to establish a name for himself in a prestigious place, he was already, at the age of 47, an accomplished and acclaimed writer with an impressive bibliography.
 His decision to abandon London was the result of several factors, crucially including a long-gestating disillusionment with the land of his birth.
 As a 2003 profile in the London-based journal The Guardian would later note: “Around the mid-1970s, a school of London-based writers [including Raban] seemed to realise, all at once, that England was a small place.”

-A decade of rule by the notorious Margaret Thatcher would clinch that disillusionment, while a fledgling romance with a woman journalist in Seattle during his 1989 visit would seal the deal.
+A decade of rule by the notorious Margaret Thatcher would clinch that disillusionment, while a fledgling romance with a woman journalist in Seattle begun during his 1989 visit would seal the deal.
 Raban would thus become among the first of many established writers, musicians, and visual artists who would migrate to Seattle in search of a better life — both public and private — during the 1990s.

 The year 1989 in Seattle concluded politically with a significant set of municipal elections, bringing in Seattle’s first black mayor and its most notorious and polarizing city attorney.
 On November 7, Norman B. Rice, an 11-year member of the Seattle City Council, defeated Seattle City Attorney Doug Jewett in a crowded contest for mayor, while Mark Sidran was elected as Jewett’s successor.